Skip to main content

 Geology

-The blanket bog has developed over granite and metamorphic rocks of the Donegal Highlands, with peat depths of 2 to 4 meters on the mountain slopes.
+The blanket bog has developed over granite and metamorphic rocks of the Donegal Highlands, with peat depths of 2 to 4 metres on the gently sloping terrain.
 Lough Barra occupies a glacially excavated rock basin in the granite bedrock.
 The surrounding mountains provide a dramatic setting of exposed rock, scree slopes, and bog-covered saddles.
-The impermeable granite surface facilitates waterlogging and peat accumulation across the gently sloping terrain.
+The impermeable granite surface facilitates waterlogging and peat accumulation across the landscape.

 Climate And Weather

-The reserve experiences a strongly oceanic mountain climate with very high rainfall exceeding 2,000 millimeters annually at higher elevations.
-Average temperatures range from 4 degrees in winter to 13 degrees in summer.
+The reserve experiences a strongly oceanic mountain climate with very high rainfall at higher elevations.
+Average temperatures range from 4°C in winter to 13°C in summer.
 Cloud cover is frequent and persistent, maintaining the high humidity essential for blanket bog growth.
 Strong winds batter the exposed mountain slopes.
 Snow falls occasionally in winter but rarely persists for extended periods at this maritime location.

 Human History

-The Derryveagh Mountains have supported sparse human populations practicing pastoral farming and peat cutting for centuries.
-The area was notorious for the Derryveagh Evictions of 1861 when 244 people were forcibly removed from their homes by an absentee landlord.
+The Derryveagh Mountains have supported sparse human populations practising pastoral farming and peat cutting for centuries.
+The area was associated with the Derryveagh Evictions of 1861 when 244 people were forcibly removed from their homes by an absentee landlord.
 The resulting depopulation left the mountain landscape largely unmanaged, allowing the bog systems to remain intact.
 Traditional summer grazing of sheep on the mountain continues at low levels in surrounding areas.

 Park History

-The reserve was designated to protect an outstanding example of western mountain blanket bog in its natural state, complementing the nearby Glenveagh National Park which protects similar habitats at larger scale.
-Scientific surveys confirmed the excellent ecological condition of the bog and the importance of Lough Barra for its Arctic charr population.
-The designation provides protection against peat cutting, drainage, afforestation, and other potentially damaging activities.
+The reserve was designated in 1987 to protect an outstanding example of western lowland blanket bog in its natural state, complementing the nearby Glenveagh National Park which protects similar habitats at larger scale.
+[1] Scientific surveys confirmed the excellent ecological condition of the bog and the importance of Lough Barra for its Arctic charr population.
+The site is also designated as a Ramsar wetland (site 373) reflecting its international importance.
+[2] The designation provides protection against peat cutting, drainage, afforestation, and other potentially damaging activities.

 Major Trails And Attractions